woxzi/LearnToCode/Lessons/Section 2 - Advanced Programming Fundamentals/Lesson 2 - Recursion.md

 	- The method should accept an integer parameter 'disks', which describes the number of disks used to play the game.
 	- The method should print each move used to arrive at the solution, in the below format:
 		- `Move #<move number here>: <starting peg> -> <ending peg>`
+		- When printing a peg, use the value 'L', 'M', or 'R' to represent which peg is being described.
+These represent the left, middle, and right peg respectively.
 	- Each move printed must be valid under the rules of the game *Tower of Hanoi*.
 The rules for this game can be found below.
 	- The method must complete the game in the lowest number of moves possible.
 The optimal number of moves is 2<sup>n</sup> - 1, where n is the number of disks used in the game.